stonefl/stonefl.github.io/_posts/2015-02-20-a-quick-reference-of-markdown.md

 ### 1.5 Code Blocks

-Code can either in the middle of a paragraph ([Inline Code][2.2 Inline Code]), or as a block.
+Code can either in the middle of a paragraph ([Inline Code][#2.2-Inline-Code]), or as a block.
 To include a complete code-block, you can use triple backquotes.
 Optionally, you can put the name of the language that you are quoting after the starting triple backquotes, like this:
 <pre>
 ```python
 def plusOne(n):